DUNE/femb_python/README.md

 It's a pain to compile ROOT with support for python3, so by default we use python 2.

-Make sure python-setuptools, python-pip, python-virtualenv, python-numpy, and python-matplotlib are installed on your machine.
+Make sure python-setuptools, python-pip, python-virtualenv, python-numpy, python-matplotlib, and python-gi-cairo are installed on your machine.
 You also need to setup some version of ROOT and pyROOT.

 Then, for development, create a virtualenv with: